Finding Candidate TeV Halos among Very-High Energy Sources: Discussion

 In addition, we also tested the physical sizes $S$ of the VHE sources as a function of $\tau$.
-The sizes were derived from the extension sizes in units of degree summarized in Table~\ref{tab:psr} from the LHAASO KM2A measurements.
-We obtained $S = 64.51^{+21.54}_{-21.04} \times \tau_{kyr}^{-0.25^{+0.09}_{-0.07}}$.
-The uncertainties are large, and there is a source, J2028+3332 \citep{zw23}, significantly deviating from the relation (although the source's distance is uncertain).
+The sizes were derived from the extension sizes in degrees, as summarized in Table~\ref{tab:psr} from the LHAASO KM2A measurements.
+We obtained $S = 64.51^{+21.54}_{-21.04}\times \tau_{kyr}^{-0.25^{+0.09}_{-0.07}}$\,pc, with reduced $\chi^2 \simeq 2.1$ for DoF=6.
+The uncertainties are large, and there is a source, J2028+3332 \citep{zw23}, significantly deviating from the relationship (although the source's distance is uncertain).
 In any case, there is a possible older-and-smaller trend, which could be an interesting feature that may reveal the evolutionary processes of electron/positron ejection of pulsars and halos.
-Further observational results from LHAASO by collecting more data may verify this trend.
+Further observational results obtained from more collected data with LHAASO may verify this trend.

-As we also searched for other potential TeV halo candidates among mainly the 1LHAASO sources, there are seven of them whose properties may provide hints for their possible TeV-halo nature based on different studies (See Appendix Section~\ref{sec:src}).
+As we also searched for other potential TeV halo candidates from among mainly 1LHAASO sources, there are seven of them whose properties may provide hints as to their possible TeV-halo nature based on different studies (See Appendix Section~\ref{sec:src}).
 We showed their corresponding properties (Table~\ref{tab:psr}) in Figure~\ref{fig:prop}.
-As can be seen, they generally have large scattering around the relations we obtained above.
+As can be seen, they generally have large scattering around the relationships we obtained above.
 In particular, five of them were compact sources (see Appendix Section~\ref{sec:src} and Figure~\ref{fig:tsmapa}) in the LHAASO KM2A measurements.
-Becuase different VHE observational facilities have different sensitive energy bands and spatial resolutions, we did not try to replace the KM2A results with those from other facilities.
-Thus most of these sources currently do not fit in the $S \sim \tau$ relation at all.
-From this comparison, we may conclude that they either are not TeV halos or their emissions may contain significant contributions from other sources, which are in agreement with the various results from many multi-energy studies of them (Appendix Section~\ref{sec:src}).
+Because different VHE observational facilities have different sensitive energy bands and spatial resolutions, we did not try to replace the KM2A results with those from other facilities.
+Thus, most of these sources currently do not fit in the $S \sim \tau$ relationship at all.
+From this comparison, we may conclude that either they are not TeV halos or their emissions may contain significant contributions from other sources, which would be in agreement with the various results from many multi-energy studies about them (Appendix Section~\ref{sec:src}).